-Main Street Capital Corporation (NYSE:MAIN) will increase its dividend from last year's comparable payment on the 15th of September to $0.215.
-This takes the dividend yield to 5.9%, which shareholders will be pleased with.
+Main Street Capital Corporation (NYSE:MAIN) has announced that it will be increasing its dividend from last year's comparable payment on the 13th of October to $0.235.
+This will take the annual payment to 6.9% of the stock price, which is above what most companies in the industry pay.

-Looking forward, earnings per share is forecast to fall by 6.5% over the next year.
-Assuming the dividend continues along recent trends, we think the payout ratio could reach 86%, which is definitely on the higher side.
+Looking forward, earnings per share is forecast to fall by 14.6% over the next year.
+If the dividend continues along recent trends, we estimate the payout ratio could reach 100%, which could put the dividend in jeopardy if the company's earnings don't improve.

 Our Thoughts On Main Street Capital's Dividend

-Overall, this is probably not a great income stock, even though the dividend is being raised at the moment.
-With cash flows lacking, it is difficult to see how the company can sustain a dividend payment.
+Overall, we always like to see the dividend being raised, but we don't think Main Street Capital will make a great income stock.
+While the low payout ratio is a redeeming feature, this is offset by the minimal cash to cover the payments.
 We don't think Main Street Capital is a great stock to add to your portfolio if income is your focus.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.